 In Zurich speculation swirled that UBS might be forced to cut its dividend to protect its Tier 1 capital.
 This comes after the company confirmed last week that it expects growth to be profitable in the coming quarters.
 Rumor that Citigroup will have to cut its dividend forced the stock to move sharply lower last week.
 Jan Hatzius from Goldman Sachs estimated that lending might be constricted by 2 trillion dollar because banks have to shore up their capital ratios.

+Another company that is in trouble because of its involvement in the US mortgage market is H&R Block.
 The mortgage crises claimed a new high profiled CEO as Mark Ernst resigned after the companies sale of its money losing mortgage lending business collapsed.

 Regional banks seem to come clean with their subprime exposure as well.
 Milwaukee-based bank Marshall & Ilsley said Monday it has a $282 million exposure to troubled residential mortgage lender Franklin Credit Management Corp.
 Although it did not expect any potential losses on the mortgages to be material to the $8B company's financial results.